Alice Wynekoop

-Alice Lois Lindsay Wynekoop (February 1, 1871 – July 4, 1955) of Chicago, Illinois, was a well-respected physician, professor, feminist, civic leader and educator in child hygiene, as well as the convicted murderer of her 22-year-old daughter-in-law, Rheta Gretchen Gardener Wynekoop.
+Alice Lois Lindsay Wynekoop (February 1, 1871 – July 4, 1955) of Chicago, Illinois, was a well respected physician, professor, feminist, civic leader and educator in child hygiene, as well as the convicted murderer of her 22-year-old daughter-in-law, Rheta Gretchen Gardener Wynekoop.
 There were two trials, the first ruled a mistrial because of Wynekoop's fragile health.
 The second resulted in conviction and a 25-year sentence.
 After spending 13 years and nine months in prison, Wynekoop was released for good behavior and after a brief stay in a hospital, was removed to Burnside Rest Home, where she died at the age of 84 on July 4, 1955.
 Throughout Wynekoop's life she was known variously as Alice Wynekoop, Lindsay Wynekoop, Lois Wynekoop, A. L. L. Wynekoop, A. Lindsay, and Alice Lindsay Wynekoop, or other combinations of her first, middle, maiden, or married names or initials, and as an adult with the titles "Dr." or "M.D." affixed.

-1871-1908: Family and education
+1871–1908: Family and education

-Alice Lois Lindsay Wynekoop was born on February 1, 1871, in the small town of Delrey just south of Onarga, IL in Iroquois County.
-She was the daughter of Benjamin "Frank" Lindsay, a farmer, and Catharine Frances "Frannie" Wiswell Lindsay, an "efficient housewife."
+Alice Lois Lindsay was born on February 1, 1871, in the small town of Delrey just south of Onarga, Illinois in Iroquois County.
+She was the daughter of Benjamin "Frank" Lindsay, a farmer, and Catharine Frances "Frannie" Wiswell Lindsay, an "efficient housewife".
 Her ancestors were largely Scottish and English.
 She was the third of six siblings, one of whom died in infancy.
 Her parents were well-to-do and well-respected in town.
 As a child she was frequently bed-ridden with malaria and anemia.
 Her infirmities delayed the start of her full-time attendance in public schools until she was 14, but until then she was home-schooled in basic academic subjects, as well as cooking and sewing.